thodan/sixd_toolkit/doc/sixd_2017_results_format.md

     3D model type: ... (none, default, for T-LESS: cad or reconst) Image type: ... (none, real, rendered)
     Image modalities: ...
 (RGB-D, RGB, D)
-    Light conditions: ... (only for real images from TUD Light) Viewpoint sampling: ... (if other than the default training set was used) Image augmentation: ... (in-plane rotation, extra noise, etc.)
+    Viewpoint sampling: ... (if other than the default training set was used) Image augmentation: ... (in-plane rotation, extra noise, etc.)
     Images per object: ... (including the augmented images)